 When comparing the best cloud storage vs cloud backup vs cloud sync, it's important to know that each are different operations utilizing the cloud.
 If you don't already know, the cloud consists of multiple physical servers owned by a cloud computing provider, on which you can store data remotely.

 In this piece, we will not only compare cloud storage vs cloud backup vs cloud sync, but also explain how the best cloud storage, cloud backup, and cloud sync operations complement each other.

-Cloud storage, cloud backup, and cloud synchronization are not wholly separate operations but are inclusive aspects of cloud computing.
+Cloud storage, cloud backup, and cloud synchronization are not wholly separate operations, but are inclusive aspects of cloud computing.
 Cloud computing providers often include a combination of all three as part of their service.
-In this section, we’ll discuss the differences between these operations, and where they overlap.
+Here, we’ll discuss the differences between these operations, and where they overlap.

 Each cloud storage provider has slightly different features that vary depending on whether its target market is business clients, individuals, or both.
 Common features include remote access, file encryption, and file sharing.

 Microsoft OneDrive makes itself attractive to business users with cloud storage plans that integrate with business collaboration platform Microsoft Teams.
 It includes unique features, such as automated document filing whenever files are shared in team chats.
 In contrast, Apple’s iCloud doesn’t offer unique benefits for businesses, as it’s mostly marketed toward individual Mac users, who appreciate that the storage works in the background, allowing seamless access to digital data.

 Dropbox, meanwhile, can serve all types of users as a simple file storage service hosted on the cloud.
 However, its ability to be integrated with market-leading productivity suites is particularly attractive for businesses.